Ratcliffe-on-Soar Power Station: History

-The public inquiry for the station took place at County Hall, Nottinghamshire from 8 January 1963.
+The public inquiry for the station's construction took place at County Hall, Nottinghamshire from 8 January 1963.
 It was approved by the government on 29 August 1963.

 Construction

 The construction of the power station began in 1963 and it was completed in 1967.
 The station began generating power on 31 January 1968.

 The architects were Godfrey Rossant and J. W. Gebarowicz of Building Design Partnership.
 White cladding was used on the boiler and turbine houses and the end elevations had vertical bands of glazing to emphasise their verticality, the four concrete coal bunkers projected above the roof-line.
 The structural engineer was C. S. Allott.

 Design and specification

-The station has four units, each consisting of a coal-fired boiler made by Babcock & Wilcox driving a 500 megawatt (MW) Parsons generator set.
+The station had four units, each consisting of a coal-fired boiler made by Babcock & Wilcox driving a 500 megawatt (MW) Parsons generator set.
 The four boilers are rated at 435 kg/s, steam conditions were 158.58 bar at 566 °C, with reheat to 566 °C. This gave the station a total generating capacity of 2.116 GW, equivalent to the electricity demand of approximately 2 million people.
 There are 4 × 17.5 MW auxiliary gas turbines on the site; these were commissioned in December 1966.

 Ratcliffe power station was supplied with coal and other bulk commodities by rail via a branch off the adjacent Midland Main Line (MML).
 Rail facilities include a north facing junction off the MML slow lines, two tracks of weighbridges, coal discharge hoppers, and a flue gas desulfurisation discharge and loading hopper.
 There was formerly a fly ash bunker and loading point with a south-facing connection to the MML; this was extant in 1990 but had been demolished and disconnected by 2005.